fantastic679/bootcampQuiz/README.md

 ![Welcome](/assets/screenshots/screenshot1.png?raw=true)

-Once the quiz is started, a countdown timer is displayed that will end the quiz once the time remaining elapses.
-The other condition for ending the quiz is the completion of all 9 questions.
-Terminating the quiz will prompt the user to view the summary.
+Once the quiz is started, a countdown timer is displayed.
+If a question is answered incorrectly, 10 seconds will be subtracted from the time remaiming.
+The quiz end once the time remaining elapses or all 9 questions are completed.
+Completing the quiz will prompt the user to view the summary.

 ![Question](/assets/screenshots/screenshot2.png?raw=true)